Ekramul Alam

-Ekramul Alam was a politician of Natore District of Bangladesh and former member of parliament for the Natore-4 constituency in February 1996.
+Ekramul Alam was a politician of Natore District of Bangladesh and a member of parliament for the Natore-4 constituency in February 1996.

 Political life

 Ekramul Alam was the principal of Bonpara Degree College from its inception.
-He was former principal of Baraigram Degree College.
-He was the president and upazila chairman of Baraigram Upazila BNP.
-He was elected to parliament from Natore-4 as a Bangladesh Nationalist Party candidate in 15 February 1996 Bangladeshi general election.
+He was the principal of Baraigram Degree College.
+He was the chairman of Baraigram Upazila.
+He was president of the Baraigram Upazila unit of the Bangladesh Nationalist Party (BNP).
+He was elected to parliament from Natore-4 as a BNP candidate in the 15 February 1996 Bangladeshi general election.

 Death

-Ekramul Alam died on 26 November 2015.
+Ekramul Alam died on 27 December 2015 in Bonpara Bazar, Natore District, aged 65.